JB1574/semester2-week3/session-2/task3/act3.md

 - In C this is provided as part of the math library `math.h`
 - You must include this library as part of your code
 - Add `#include <math.h>` after the line including `stdio.h`
-- The function is `sqrt(x)` which computes the positive square root.
+- The function is `sqrt(x)` which computes the positive square root of value x.

 Try compiling your program as usual.
 - You will get a linking error due to the math function you are now using